 Invitation to Church From the Office

-In that case, your church office can send them a welcome letter as an invitation to church.
-This gives them an opportunity to join a service and meet the local pastor.
+If people have recently moved to your local community, they may be looking for a church to join.
+Your church office can send them a welcome letter as an invitation to church.
+This allows them to join a service and meet the local pastor.

 Dear [New Resident’s Name],